cagostino/npc-studio/README.md

 ### License
 NPC Studio is licensed under AGPLv3 with additional terms explicitly prohibiting the offering of third-party SaaS services which provide a user access to any web-hosted version of the software as well as prohibiting the packaged re-sale of the product.
 Please see the [LICENSE](LICENSE) file for further details.

+# letting ppl see lineage in npc team